Combatting Workplace Anxiety from Remote to Office Work

 - Group projects that utilise each employees strengths & skills

-- Team building activities or energisers throughout the work week
+- Team building activities or energisers throughout the working week

 - Virtual after work catch-ups, informal or not